aaru-dps/Aaru/.github/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct for DiscImageChef
+# Contributor Covenant Code of Conduct for Aaru

 ## Our Pledge